idaholab/Malcolm-Helm/README.md

 ## Deploying Malcolm-Helm on Cloud Service Providers

-Please see the documentation pages for each cloud service provider below
+Please see the documentation pages for each cloud service provider below:

   [**Deploying Malcolm-Helm on Azure**](docs/Azure.md)